EventStoreDB can run as a single node or as a highly-available cluster. For the cluster deployment, you'd need three server nodes.

 Download the binaries

-You can also download a binary, unzip the archive and run from the folder location with an administrator console.
+You can also download a binary, unzip the archive and run from the folder location with administrator permissions.

 EventStore.ClusterNode.exe --dev --db ./db --log ./logs